The Ontario NDP Convention will take place online from February 4–6, 2022.

 - training sessions to improve our skills as activists ahead of the election;

-- election of Ontario NDP Table Officers and Provincial Executive;
+- election of Canada's NDP Table Officers and Federal Executive;

 - reports from various Executives, committees, and bodies; and